Last Updated on May 12, 2023 by Matt Musico

 Although he spent 18 years in the big leagues, Roberto Clemente‘s tragic death on New Year’s Eve 1972 will make many fans wonder exactly how much baseball the Puerto Rican outfielder had left in him before retiring.
 But still, what he provided was more than worthy of the plaque dedicated to his achievements in Cooperstown.

-The 1966 NL MVP Award winner was elected to 15 All-Star Games, won 12 Gold Gloves, took home four batting titles, and was a part of two World Series-winning clubs with Pittsburgh.
+The 1966 NL MVP Award winner was elected to 15 All-Star Games, won 12 Gold Gloves, took home four batting titles, and was a part of two World Series-winning clubs.
 He also managed to collect 3,000 career hits on the dot before the 1972 season was complete.
-What’s interesting to look at regarding his power was how it eventually came into form after a few years in the big leagues.

 While averaging 26 homers and 114 RBI per season, Clemente added in a sparkling .336/.379/.545 triple slash for good measure during this stretch.

 It doesn’t matter how long it’s been or how many other teams he’s played on in his career.
 Andrew McCutchen will always be synonymous with the Pirates for me.
-After all, he spent his first nine MLB seasons there, and when looking back on his career someday, they will be looked upon as his most fruitful.
+After all, he spent his first nine MLB seasons there (before coming back in 2023).
+When looking back on his career someday, they will be looked upon as his most fruitful.

 Cutch always had decent power, but it really developed in his third season.
 He slugged 28 combined homers in his first two years.
-From there, he then rattled off eight straight years of 20-plus homers and has reached that number nine times overall entering 2022.
+From there, he then rattled off eight straight years of 20-plus homers.

 Barry Bonds: 176 Home Runs